 Regia is not just about the violence and bloodshed of combat and the arena presentation.
 Regia Anglorum lives the history of the period.
 We have a large Living History Exhibit (LHE) at most shows and here you can live the life.
 It is an area where the warriors relax; but also where the craftsmen show off their skills.
-Around the exhibit you will find small Wics; groups of members of Regia working together as an extended family much like the villages of 1000 years ago.
-It is constant bustle; the ladies cooking; Snorri weaving; Cuddy on the pole lathe; Oswiu preaching to the converted; Cynewulf showing off his latest wargear acquisition.
+Around the exhibit you will find small wics; – groups of members of Regia working together as an extended family much like the villages of 1000 years ago.
+It is constant bustle; the cooks; the weavers; the wood-turners; the preachers; warriors showing off their latest wargear acquisition.
 A great place to be and a perfect place to pass our great knowledge to members and visitors alike.

-We use tents as an alternative to carrying our own houses around – while these are not 100% authentic they give the feeling of the village and also somewhere for the LHE crew to sleep and relax.
-Many find that living on the LHE is one of the greatest benefits of working on the LHE – the sense of family in most wic's is immense.
+We use tents as an alternative to carrying our own houses around – while these are not 100% authentic they give the feeling of the village and also somewhere for the LHE crew to sleep and relax – and more practicable to building an authentic hovel wherever we go.
+Many find that living on the LHE is one of the greatest benefits of working on the LHE – the sense of family in most wics is immense.

 Power does not come from nothing!
 The lords and ladies you will see around the society have risen through the ranks from a mere slave through to a mighty noble.
 In doing so you experience the fullness of what the society can offer while giving you ample time to develop your skills and costume; and more importantly to develop a well-rounded character.